joelali5/TechTestSolutions/README.md

-- React web App: run 'npm install' to install the node modules
+- calculatorTestWebApp(React web App): run 'npm install' to install the node modules

 - To run the React web Application on the browser, use the command 'npm run dev'